apache/ignite/modules/platforms/python/docs/modules.rst

 :class:`~pyignite.datatypes.internal.AnyDataArray`
 ==================================================

-A sequence of :class:`~pyignite.datatypes.AnyDataObject` objects prepended by :class:`~pyignite.datatypes.primitive.Int` counter.
+A sequence of :class:`~pyignite.datatypes.internal.AnyDataObject` objects prepended by :class:`~pyignite.datatypes.primitive.Int` counter.
 Unlike :class:`~pyignite.datatypes.complex.MapObject` it do not have common `type_id` or `type` fields.